refinedev/refine/documentation/docs/guides-concepts/usage-with-existing-projects/index.md

 :::simple

-- We start by creating `src/components/layout.tsx` file, this component will be conditionally rendered by `pages/_app.tsx` file.
+- We start by updating `src/components/layout.tsx` file, adding necessary imports from `@refinedev/antd` package.
-- Then we create `pages/_app.tsx` file, here we are checking if the current file has `getLayout` function, if it does, we are rendering it by wrapping it with `getLayout` function.
-- Then we create `pages/refine/products.tsx` file, here we are adding `Page.getLayout` to our component, so it will be wrapped with `Refine` context.
-Then we can use Refine features, since it's layout is wrapped with `Refine` component.
+- Then we modify `pages/refine/products.tsx` file, here we are using `List` component and `useTable` hook from `@refinedev/antd` pacakge.

 :::